Prince George’s officials apologize for vaccine rollout, promise improvements

 .

-Mike Ricci, a spokesman for Gov. Larry Hogan (R), said in a statement Saturday that the state is closely coordinating with Alsobrooks and her team to increase vaccine uptake in Prince George’, including making calls daily to book appointments for residents at Six Flags, one of the state’s first mass vaccination sites.
+Mike Ricci, a spokesman for Hogan, said in a statement Saturday that the state is closely coordinating with Alsobrooks and her team to increase vaccine uptake in Prince George’, including making calls daily to book appointments for residents at Six Flags, one of the state’s first mass vaccination sites.

 “We have launched a series of pop-up clinics partnering with faith-based leaders.
-And state health officials have signficantly increased the local health department’s allocation for the four next weeks,” Ricci said.
+And state health officials have significantly increased the local health department’s allocation for the four next weeks,” Ricci said.
 “It is going to take an agile and aggressive effort to get this done.”

 Erin Cox contributed to this report.